-builds upon the strength of anchor institutions like the College of Southern Maryland, CalvertHealth’s hospital campus and Main Street/Old Town, the historic core of Prince Frederick.
+builds upon the strength of anchor institutions like CalvertHealth’s hospital campus and Main Street/Old Town, the historic core of Prince Frederick.

 encourages the continued expansion of broadband infrastructure to support the growth of high-tech businesses and strengthen educational opportunities.

+Encourages mixed-use commercial redevelopment along MD 2/4 and mixed commercial and residential Main Street/Old Town.

 recognizes and strengthens connections to the American Chestnut Land Trust, Prince Frederick to the Bay Trail and other recreational/tourism activities.

 Our government is efficient, open, and responsive to citizen needs and concerns.